Learn more about the building blocks of the dapp ecosystem

 It’s true that blockchains have their problems, but they are undeniably faster, cheaper, and more secure than traditional systems, which is why banks and governments are turning to them more and more.

 For those not familiar, Vitalik Buterin is the founder and leader of the Ethereum project.
 The blockchain where smart contracts first became a reality and where the vast majority of dapp activity is taking place.

-“In a smart contract approach, an asset or currency is transferred into a program and the program runs this code and at some point, it automatically validates a condition and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.”
+“In a smart contract approach, an asset or currency is transferred into a program, and the program runs this code.
+At some point, it automatically validates a condition, and it automatically determines whether the asset should go to one person or back to the other person, or whether it should be immediately refunded to the person who sent it or some combination thereof.”

 Suppose you rent a house.
 This action can be performed through the blockchain by paying in a cryptocurrency such as Bitcoin or Ethereum.